-Our dedicated ESG research analyst works with portfolio managers and research analysts to determine where our engagement efforts are best directed.
-While everything is collaborative among investment team members, the ESG research analyst holds primary responsibility for identifying potential material risks and opportunities and structuring our engagement efforts accordingly.
+Our dedicated Expresearch analyst works with portfolio managers and research analysts to determine where our engagement efforts are best directed.
+While everything is collaborative among investment team members, the Expresearch analyst holds primary responsibility for identifying potential material risks and opportunities and structure engagement efforts accordingly.
 The portfolio managers and research analysts remain involved in our engagement efforts to ensure that any financially material considerations or changes in our understanding of the value drivers within a business are incorporated into our investment thesis.